 What does a supplier auditor do?

-The supplier auditor verifies whether a supplier meets contractually and normatively agreed requirements.
-The methodological foundation is ISO 19011:2018 Guidelines for auditing management systems, applicable to first-party (internal), second-party (supplier) and third-party (certification) audits.
-The six-phase model of ISO 19011 structures every audit: initiation, audit planning, preparation, on-site execution, audit reporting and audit closure with follow-up.
-Plan-Do-Check-Act (PDCA) frames the overarching improvement cycle.
+The supplier auditor verifies whether a supplier meets the contractually and normatively agreed criteria.
+The methodological foundation is ISO 19011:2018, the guideline for auditing management systems, which applies to first-party (internal), second-party (supplier) and third-party (certification) audits.
+Its six-phase model structures every audit: initiation, audit planning, preparation, on-site execution, audit reporting and audit closure with follow-up.
+Plan-Do-Check-Act (PDCA) frames the improvement cycle around it.

-In practice the duty to appoint arises from ISO 9001:2015 § 8.4 (Control of externally provided processes, products and services), which obliges every ISO 9001 certified company to risk-based supplier evaluation.
-Automotive suppliers must also meet IATF 16949:2016, whose Annex B references the VDA 6.3 process audit as the recognised methodology for tier-1 and tier-2 audits.
-The VDA 6.3 question catalogue covers seven process steps (P1 potential analysis through P7 customer care) with 64 individual questions and a scoring model from 0 to 10 points per question.
+There is no statutory duty to appoint a supplier auditor.
+The role grows out of normative and contractual obligations.
+ISO 9001:2015 § 8.4 (control of externally provided processes, products and services) obliges every certified company to evaluate suppliers on a risk basis, without naming a post holder.
+Automotive suppliers additionally meet IATF 16949:2016, whose Annex B references the VDA 6.3 process audit as the recognised methodology for tier-1 and tier-2 audits.
+The VDA 6.3 question catalogue covers seven process steps (P1 potential analysis through P7 customer care) with 64 individual questions, each scored from 0 to 10 points.
+Who performs the audit therefore follows from the customer supplier manual, not from a statute.

 Core duties